SalesforceCommerceCloud/sfcc-ci/README.md

-    instance:list [options]                                         List instance and client details currently configured instance:upload [options] <archive>                             Uploads an instance import file onto a Commerce Cloud instance instance:import [options] <archive>                             Perform a instance import (aka site import) on a Commerce Cloud instance instance:state:save [options]                                   Perform a save of the state of a Commerce Cloud instance instance:state:reset [options]                                  Perform a reset of a previously saved state of a Commerce Cloud instance code:list [options]                                             List all custom code versions deployed on the Commerce Cloud instance code:deploy [options] <archive>                                 Deploys a custom code archive onto a Commerce Cloud instance code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance
+    instance:list [options]                                         List instance and client details currently configured instance:upload [options] <archive>                             Uploads an instance import file onto a Commerce Cloud instance instance:import [options] <archive>                             Perform a instance import (aka site import) on a Commerce Cloud instance code:list [options]                                             List all custom code versions deployed on the Commerce Cloud instance code:deploy [options] <archive>                                 Deploys a custom code archive onto a Commerce Cloud instance code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance